Honors

 Process and Timeline:

-• After your proposal is approved, the student should meet with your advisor to discuss your research plan for the summer.
+• After your proposal is approved and your advisor assigned, the student should meet with their advisor to discuss your research plan for the summer.
 You will begin your project over the summer.

-• During the first two weeks of the fall semester, all thesis students will submit a 5–8 page revised proposal plus an annotated bibliography to their advisors and to the two readers, assigned by the Chair.
+• During the first two weeks of the fall semester, all thesis students will submit to the Chair of the Latinx Studies program and to their advisor a 5-8 page summer research report plus an annotated bibliography that reflects the scope of their thesis project.

-• For a thesis during the fall semester, the first chapter or equivalent is due to your advisor and readers no later than the beginning of Thanksgiving break.
+• For a thesis during the fall semester, a draft of approximately half of the written thesis or equivalent is due to your advisor and readers no later than the beginning of Thanksgiving break.

-• For a thesis during the spring semester, the first chapter or equivalent is due to your advisor and readers no later than the second week of the spring semester.
+• For a thesis during the spring semester, a draft of approximately half of the written thesis or equivalent is due to your advisor and readers no later than the second week of the spring semester.

-• Additional deadlines are set by your advisor, and your readers may request additional work from you.
+• Additional deadlines are set by your advisor, and your readers may request to see additional work from you.

-• The final thesis is due to your advisor and readers at least one full week prior to your oral presentation and defense, the date for which is set early in the semester.
+• The final thesis is due to your advisor and readers at least one full week prior to your oral presentation, the date for which is set early in the semester.

 • Students are responsible for meeting the College deadlines and procedures for the submission of your thesis—these are on the Library web page.